-Our chase bus finished up at the Georgetown Loop then we proceeded straight to the Colorado Railroad Museum.
-Once there, we had to walk in through the front offices then around to the pavilion where we got our lunch.
+Our chase bus finished up at the Georgetown Loop then we proceeded straight to the Colorado Railroad Museum in Golden.
+Once there, we had to walk in through the front offices then around to the pavilion where we had our lunch.
 I had barbecued chicken and a roll but they were out of drinks.
 After lunch, Elizabeth and I decided to ride the train around the grounds.
 We missed the first one but managed to get pictures of the train at several spots around the museum.Colrado Railroad Museum History

 Robert W. Richardson and Cornelius W. Hauck opened the Colorado Railroad Museum in 1959.
 Then, and now, our mission is dedicated to preserving for future generations a tangible record of Colorado's dynamic railroad era and particularly its pioneering, narrow gauge mountain railroads.

 In 1964, the nonprofit Colorado Railroad Historical Foundation was formed to assume ownership and operation of the Museum.The Alamosa Years 1948-1958